Authored by the expert who managed and guided the team behind the Bulgaria Property Pack

 What are building service charges as a % of rent in Sofia as of 2026?

-As of early 2026, typical building service charges in Sofia run around 6% to 8% of monthly rent, which translates to approximately 70 to 100 BGN (35 to 50 euros, or 37 to 52 USD) per month for an average apartment.
+As of early 2026, building service charges for a typical apartment in Sofia run about 6% to 8% of monthly rent, which translates to roughly 35 to 50 euros ($42 to $60) per month for a standard 60-square-meter apartment.

 What annual maintenance budget should I assume for an apartment in Sofia right now?